Spin Bikes vs Rowing Machines – Which Is the Best Workout? A Complete Guide

-When comparing the indoor rowing machines, the air resistance flywheel system is the one that generates some extra noise while working out.
+When comparing the indoor rowing machines, the air resistance rowers is the one that generates some extra noise while working out.
 If this is a concern for you, prefer the water rowing machines or the magnetic rowing machines.

 On the other hand, when comparing the stationary spin bikes, consider the ones built with magnetic resistance and belt drive since they are the quietest models available.
 The noisiest models would be the ones made with friction resistance and chain drive.